corylk/WinMpcTrayIcon/README.md

 ## Description
 Control Music Player Daemon from the system tray!

-WinMpcTrayIcon is a simple Windows system tray icon wrapper for mpc, built using [hardcodet/wpf-notifyicon](https://github.com/hardcodet/wpf-notifyicon).
+WinMpcTrayIcon is a simple Windows system tray icon wrapper for mpc.

 ### Usage